What’s in This Article

 Products Worth Considering

-Flight And Tour Bookings
+Flight and Tour Bookings

-When you book flights or tours, you’ll often see PAX listed to show the number of travelers included in the reservation.
+When you book flights or tours, PAX appears to show the number of travelers included in the reservation.
 Airlines use this count to manage weight, protect safe capacity, and fine-tune fuel use.
 You’ll also see it in booking confirmations for clear records.
-For tours, accurate PAX data helps with flight seating and tour logistics, from vehicle size to meal planning.

 | Setting | What PAX Guides | Why It Matters |